 What a drag!
 You get a tooth pulled because it's causing a problem, and you still end up with pain!

-This is an infection in the gum, where you've had a tooth removed.
+This is an infection in the GUM, (NOT THE BONE), where you've had a tooth removed.
 It's caused by bacteria in the gum.
-Either the tooth had an infection on the root before it was pulled, or bacteria got into the socket somehow.
+Either the tooth had an infection on the root before it was pulled, or bacteria got into the socket AFTER the extraction somehow.

 There are a number of things that increase the chances of getting a dry socket.
-In general, lower teeth are more likely than upper teeth.
+In general, lower teeth are more likely to get a dry socket after a tooth extraction than upper teeth.
 Molar teeth (back teeth) are also more at risk than front teeth.

 Other things that increase the risk are: